International Holocaust Cartoon Competition: Winners

-The second prize of US$8,000 was split to Brazilian cartoonist Carlos Latuff and far-right cartoonist Chard, from France, although Chard refused the prize, stating that her cartoon was entered into the competition without her consent.
+The second prize of US$8,000 was split between the Brazilian cartoonist Carlos Latuff and the far-right French cartoonist Chard, although Chard refused the prize, stating that her cartoon was entered into the competition without her consent.
 According to the Jerusalem Center for Public Affairs, the cartoon by Chard contains explicit Holocaust denial.

 Shahram Rezai of Iran won the third prize of US$5,000.
-In addition to the main prizes, there were also 'Special Prizes' awarded to several entries, in which each was awarded with three gold coins.
-One of these prizes went to Italy, one prize to Morocco, two to Jordan, one to Syria, two to Brazil, and five went to Iranians.
+In addition to the main prizes, there were also "Special Prizes" of three gold coins awarded to several entries.
+One of these prizes went to Italy, one prize to Morocco, two to Jordan, one to Syria, two to Brazil and five to Iranians.

 2016 competition

 In December 2015, two state-sponsored Iranian cultural organizations, the Owj Media & Art Institute and the Sarcheshmeh Cultural Complex, announced a Holocaust cartoon contest.
 Over 150 cartoons from the contest made up a May 2016 exhibition in the art section at the Islamic Propaganda Organization in Tehran, as part of Iran's Cartoon Biennial.
 After the closing of the Tehran exhibition at the end of May 2016, the Islamic Propaganda Organization sponsored exhibitions of selected cartoons in provincial capitals throughout the country.